Dar-ya218/Magic_8ball/README.md

    python magic_8ball.py
    ```
    (If this doesn't work, try turning it off and on again - works 60% of the time!)

+4. Ask your burning questions!
+   - "Will I become a millionaire?"
+(Don't get your hopes up, I'm still waiting too)
+   - "Should I have pizza for dinner?"
+(The answer is always yes, why are you even asking?)
+   - "Will this code work on the first try?"
+(Oh...)